-While working as a general dentist Mark developed an interest in orthodontics and commenced a Doctor of Clinical Dentistry in Orthodontics at James Cook University in 2012 where he gained the skills necessary to improve patient smile and become a registered specialist orthodontist.
+While working as a general dentist Mark developed an interest in orthodontics and commenced a Doctor of Clinical Dentistry in Orthodontics where he gained the skills necessary to improve patient smiles and become a registered specialist orthodontist.

 He has been awarded membership to the Royal Australasian College of Dental Surgeons and is currently a member of the Australian Society of Orthodontists and Australian Orthodontic Board.

 Dr Blandy prides himself on being able to offer high quality yet affordable orthodontics to all age groups and periodically visits both Tully and Weipa to help provide specialty services to more remote regions of Far North Queensland and Cape York.

 Currently, some general dentists across Australia are offering patients specialised Orthodontic treatments performed in-house rather than referring them to registered Orthodontists.
 It is important to know the qualifications of the professional who will be treating you and the quality of treatment you can expect.